Everything about Musée d’Orsay Tickets

 Bazille’s attention to detail and his ability to capture the essence of his fellow artists and their surroundings make this piece a valuable glimpse into the world of Impressionist painters.

-Despite his untimely death at the age of 29, Bazille’s talent is beautifully showcased in “Bazille’s Studio.”
+Despite his untimely death at 29, Bazille’s talent is beautifully showcased in “Bazille’s Studio.”

 La Liberte